First published on Thursday, June 4, 2020

 In this guide, we'll discuss what employee turnover is, how to calculate staff turnover rate, and how to increase yours.

-Also known as staff turnover, employee turnover is the number of employees leaving their roles who need replacing.
+Also known as employee turnover, staff turnover is the number of employees leaving their roles who need replacing in your business.
 The leaving employee can be replaced by either external or internal candidates.

 As an employer, employee turnover is ultimately your responsibility.
 However, it also comes down to your senior staff.